christabor/flask_jsondash/config.md

 **modules**:**family** - [*String*] auto-generated :no_entry_sign:

 The family this chart belongs to.
-This is generated when saving new modules and is used to optimize the number of static assets loaded on a page.
+This is generated when saving new modules and is used to optimize the number of static assets loaded on a page. *Note*: if you if edit this manually, it must be set on **all** modules, otherwise some will fail.

 **modules**:**type** - [*String*] :heavy_check_mark: